Framework Category

 Does your organization have a formal process to ensure personnel are aware of, acknowledge, and comply with security policies relevant to their roles?

-This question assesses whether your organization has established mechanisms to communicate security responsibilities to employees and hold them accountable for following security policies specific to their job functions.
+Policy awareness and accountability are what's under review: whether you have a formal way to ensure personnel know, acknowledge, and follow the security policies tied to their roles.
 Effective security awareness programs ensure employees understand what security policies apply to them and how they should implement them in their daily work activities.

 ResponseHub is the product I wish I had when I was a CTO